 Mites Can “Suck” The Life Out Of A Plant

 Maybe your problem is mites?
-These come in assorted sizes, names and colors, but the most common on my plants is red spider mite.
+These come in assorted sizes, names and colors, but the most common on my potted plants is very tiny red spider mite.

-A Neem oil application has been effective against these, and so is daily spraying with plain water.
+A Neem oil application has been effective against spider mites, and so is daily spraying with plain water.

 Cyclamen mites, evidently misnamed since they thoroughly enjoy a host of plants in addition to cyclamen, cause stunted, deformed growth.
 A badly infested plant should, in my opinion, be disposed of, although there are miticides which purport to kill them without damage to the plants.